 The war had been underway for nearly three years when the United States entered WWI on the Allied side in April 1917.
 However, it would be another year until the American forces finally made their impact on the battlefield.
 And it was a decisive impact that demonstrated the unflinching resolve of freedom-loving peoples and brought an end to the bloodiest conflict in human history to that point.
 If your mind is set on a belief that World War I was nothing but static trench warfare and no movement, you will be surprised to encounter the American fighting forces involved in one great maneuver offensive after another.
 We now, at the centennial, have the incredible opportunity to follow in the footsteps of these young Americans in the Great War tour.
-In fact, in some of the locations we will be waking, we will be there on the exact dates of July 1918!
+In fact, in some of the places we will be there on the same dates as in June 1918!

 This America in World War I history tour will bring guests to the verdant fields; and villages, towns and cities where the youth of America made their most indelible mark.
 From the Big Red One in the first fight at Cantigny, to the Marines at Belleau Wood; from American infantrymen assaulting the lines at St Quentin Canal and the St Mihiel Salient, to the largest battle in American history in the Meuse-Argonne.
 From the story of the Lost Battalion, to Sergeant York’s exploits, to the four Roosevelt brothers, and so many other iconic stories and sites.
-We will also pay respect to our allies by visiting the British battle at the Somme and the French at Verdun.
+We will also pay respect to our allies by visiting the British battles at Mons and Ieper/Passchendaele, the Canadians at Vimy Ridge, the Australians in the Somme and the French at Verdun.

 - Compiegne: where the Germans surrendered in WWI and the French initially surrendered in WWII.
 It is also an amazing small city of rich history including the capture of Joan of Arc, and where Louis XIV and the two Napoleons had chateaux and palaces.